joaoflauzino/Neural_Network_Implementation/README.md

 The code was developed in python

-# Dependencies
+# Libraries Dependencies

-- Pandas Library
+- Pandas
-- Numpy Library
+- Numpy
-- Sklearn Library
+- Sklearn